gvwilson/thirdbit/src/fiction/iffy/index.md

 "Surrender yourselves immediately!
 We cannot ensure your safety if you do not comply!"

-Ignacio caught Iffy's eye and grinned.
+Edson caught Iffy's eye and grinned.
 "I always thought they sounded pretty stupid when they talked like that."
 And then he twisted a button on his cuff to make the camouflage on his jacket jerk and swirl through not-quite random patterns